IamMadeOfSoup/Linux-Final-Project./README.md

 # Linux-Final-Project.
-A simple script couting from 1 to 50.
+A simple script couting from 1 to 50, along with notes and the general process to upload to git hub.

 Notes/Process:
 1. Made a Github repository, named it "Linux Final Project"